Gura-San/game_board/README.md

 ## Tech/framework used
 This is an Express Backe-End application that resolves requests from the Front-End React application

+The server was written in JavaScript using Express and Mongoose frameworks.

+## Packages used

+body-parser: 1.18.2,

+brewerydb-node: 0.0.1,

+cors: 2.8.4,

+dotenv: 4.0.0,

+express: latest,

+method-override: 2.3.10,

+mongoose: 4.4.11,

+nodemon: 1.14.11

 ## Installation
 1. Fork/Clone the repo